 Restrictions on in-law suites vary from town to town in Connecticut.
 Common restrictions may include occupancy limits, rental limitations, parking requirements, accessory structure size constraints, health and safety code compliance, and potential homeowner’s association (HOA) restrictions.
 It’s important to consult your local zoning and building department to understand the specific restrictions and requirements that apply to in-law suites in your area to ensure compliance and avoid potential legal issues or fines.

-How long does a home addition take?2023-09-20T14:13:41+00:00
+How much does a second story addition cost?2024-08-22T16:14:30+00:00

 About the Author: David Perrotti